ashish-yadav11/clipdaemon/README.md

 cd clipdaemon
 make install clean
 ```
-Make sure that `$HOME/.local/bin` is in your PATH environment variable, as it is
+Make sure that `$HOME/.local/bin` is in the PATH environment variable, as it is
 the default installation destination (read the [Makefile](./Makefile)).